nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Pair a volunteer and befriendee**
+**Use case: UC06 - Pair a volunteer and befriendee**

 **MSS**

-1. User requests to list all persons.
+1. User <u>requests to list all contacts (UC03)</u>.
-2. Elder Scrolls shows a list of persons.
+2. Elder Scrolls shows a list of contacts.
 3. User requests to pair a specific volunteer and befriendee in the list.
 4. Elder Scrolls pairs the specified volunteer and befriendee.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  * 2a1.
-Elder Scrolls shows an error message.

-    Use case ends.

 * 3a.
 The given UID is invalid.

     * 3a1.
-Elder Scrolls shows an error message.
+Elder Scrolls shows an error message indicating that the given UID is invalid.

       Use case resumes at step 2.

 * 3b.
 The given UIDs are both volunteers or both befriendees.

     * 3b1.
-Elder Scrolls shows an error message.
+Elder Scrolls shows an error message indicating that the given UIDs are not of different types.

       Use case resumes at step 2.

+* 3b.
+One or both given UIDs are already paired.

+    * 3b1.
+Elder Scrolls shows an error message indicating that the given UID(s) are already paired.

+      Use case resumes at step 2.

-**Use case: Tag contacts**
+**Use case: UC07 - Tag contacts**

 **MSS**

-1. User requests to list all persons.
+1. User <u>requests to list all contacts (UC03)</u>.
-2. Elder Scrolls shows a list of persons.
+2. Elder Scrolls shows a list of contacts.
 3. User requests to tag a specific person with a property.
 4. Elder Scrolls tags the specified person in the list with that specified property.